Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/guides/jenkins_core/4_single_vm_jenkins_pipeline_ci_ci_implementation_for_nodejs_projects.md

   _Screenshot needed - for the aspects covered so far._

-  > P.S: Study more above the polling schedule syntax system, and learn more about it's power and impressive flexibility.
+  > P.S: Study more about the polling schedule scripting, and learn more about it's power and impressive flexibility/extendability.

   2. GitHub hook trigger for GITScm polling.